TobiasLoader/Home/index.md

 #### [1.
 Supervised-Deep-Neural-Network](https://tobiasloader.github.io/Supervised-Deep-Neural-Network)

-<ins>A note regarding my personal statement:</ins> the reinforcement learning neural network referenced in my personal statement is a continuation of the supervised version described here.
-To view the reinforcement version please scroll down to [Training A Reinforcement Neural Network](#1-training-a-reinforcement-neural-network), listed under 'Projects In Progress’.
+<ins>A note regarding my personal statement:</ins> the reinforcement learning neural network referenced in my personal statement is a continuation of this supervised version.
+It is described [below](#1-training-a-reinforcement-neural-network)
+in the 'Projects In Progress’ section.

 I produced my first neural network (supervised, deep) in Python during Christmas 2018.
 A few months later I converted it to P5.js in order to include a GUI, enabling the user to choose certain properties of the network, such as the number of hidden layers and the number of nodes per layer.

 ---